Eye2Drive’s Solutions for the Automotive Industry

 Flickering

 Flickering in autonomous vehicle vision systems refers to rapid variations in image brightness, often due to inconsistent lighting or sensor limitations.
 Flickering can impair the navigation system’s data interpretation and affect features like lane detection and object recognition.
 Traditional solutions typically involve hardware and software enhancements to stabilize image capture.
-Dynamic sensors are immune from flickering.
+Dynamic sensors are immune to flickering.

 HDR

 On a very sunny day, capturing the road ahead and the surrounding area of an autonomous vehicle can be difficult for a traditional imaging device.
-Under these conditions, only adaptive imaging devices that leverage intelligent imaging acquisition can performand meet the more stringent requirements.
+Under these conditions, only adaptive imaging devices that leverage intelligent acquisition can meet the more stringent requirements.

 A foggy environment can make it hard for conventional vision devices and systems to detect other vehicles and adequately identify road signals and lanes.